 - Remix – original or revised content can be combined with other content to create something new

 It’s important to recognize that not all Creative Commons licenses permit adaptation.
-Specifically, Non-Derivative (ND) licenses, do not permit others to adapt the material.
+Specifically, Non-Derivative (ND) licenses, do not permit adaption of the material.

-The image below outlines the licenses on a scale of most to least restrictive permissions.
+The image below outlines the licenses on a scale of least to most restrictive permissions.